-Today’s customer meetings look nothing like what they were 10 years ago.
-Per Forrester, 62% of B2B buyers today will get to a vendor shortlist based solely on online research.
+Today’s customer meetings for enterprise look nothing like they did 10 years ago.
+Forrester reports that 62% of B2B buyers today will get to a vendor shortlist based solely on online research.
 Armed with more information and the need to sort through more vendors than ever, customers seek consultative two-way conversational meetings that start and end with their challenges rather than one-way product pitches.

-We are going to assume conciseness is important: a 30-minute meeting, 10 of which is a demo, 5 for intros.
+We're going to assume conciseness is important: a 30-minute meeting, 10 of which is a demo, five minutes for intros.
 That leaves 15 minutes for your slides.
-At 2 minutes per slide, that’s only 7-8 slides for a first meeting!
+At two minutes per slide, that’s only seven to eight slides for a first meeting!
 Even if you have an hour, the slides should not take longer than 20 minutes to deliver.
-Far better to fill the rest of the time with discovery, discussion and concrete next steps.
+Far better to fill the rest of the time with discovery, discussion, and concrete next steps.

-Your first slide is actually the title slide.
-It contains the least amount of information but from a delivery standpoint is the most important to get right.
+The first slide is actually the title slide.
+It contains the least amount of information but from a delivery standpoint, is the most important to get right.
 It’s the slide that will probably sit on screen for those first crucial minutes.
 The risk is undershooting or overshooting how much is delivered.
-Best practice here is to script a 30 second elevator pitch that provides a ‘3 why’ preview.
+Best practice here is to script a 30-second elevator pitch that provides a ‘3 whys’ preview.
 Here’s an example:

-‘Hi, I’m Todd.
-I’m the CEO at Okta, a venture-backed identity management startup helping companies accelerate their move to cloud software.
-As the former head of engineering at Salesforce, I saw first-hand how the world was changing from on-premises software to SaaS and how IT was becoming increasingly challenged to adopt applications like Salesforce, Office365, Box, etc. Over the next 30 minutes, we’d like to understand what initiatives your company has around SaaS and how we could partner together to quickly and securely enable cloud adoption for your business.’
+"Hi, I’m Todd, the CEO at Okta, a venture-backed identity management startup helping companies accelerate their move to cloud software.
+As the former head of engineering at Salesforce, I saw first-hand how the world was changing from on-premises software to SaaS and how IT was becoming increasingly challenged to adopt applications like Salesforce, Office365, Box, etc. Over the next 30 minutes, we’d like to understand what initiatives your company has around SaaS and how we could partner to quickly and securely enable cloud adoption for your business."